-With a common cold, you can catch it from another person who is infected with the virus.
-This usually happens by touching a surface contaminated with cold germs -- a computer keyboard, doorknob, or eating utensil, for example -- and then touching your nose or mouth.
-You can also catch a cold by encountering secretions someone with a cold has sneezed into the air.
+You can catch it from another person who is infected with the virus.
+This can happen by direct physical contact with someone who has a cold, or by touching a surface contaminated with their germs -- like a computer keyboard, doorknob or spoon --- and then touching your nose or mouth.
+You can also catch it from infected droplets in the air released by a sneeze or a cough.

-A cold begins when a cold virus attaches to the lining of your nose or throat.
-Your immune system sends white blood cells out to attack this germ.
-Unless you've encountered that exact strain of the virus before, the initial attack fails and your body sends in reinforcements.
-Your nose and throat get inflamed and produce a lot of mucus.
-With so much of your body's energy directed at fighting the cold virus, you're left feeling tired and miserable.
+A cold begins when a virus attaches to the lining of your nose or throat.
+Your immune system -- the body's defense against germs -- sends out white blood cells to attack this invader.
+Unless you've had a run-in with that exact strain of the virus before, the initial attack can fail and your body sends in reinforcements.
+Your nose and throat get inflamed and make a lot of mucus.
+With so much of your energy directed at fighting the cold virus, you're left feeling tired and miserable.

-While getting chilled or wet is not a cause of common colds, there are factors that make you more susceptible to catching a cold virus.
-For example, you are more likely to catch a common cold if you are excessively fatigued, have emotional distress, or have allergies with nose and throat symptoms.
+One myth that needs to get busted: Getting chilly or wet doesn't cause you to get sick.
+But there are things that make you prone to come down with a cold.
+For example, you're more likely to catch one if you're extremely tired, under emotional distress, or have allergies with nose and throat symptoms.